November 6, 2025

 Topology Optimisation

-Topology optimization literally means to optimise the topolgy of the design while keeping the strength and functionality of the design intact.
+Topology optimization literally means to optimise the topology of the design while keeping the strength and functionality of the design intact.
 It simply removes the excess material in a design without affecting the properties and functionality of the product to be manufactured.

 U